qubist/mirrorboard-mac/README.md

 Hold space while typing to mirror the keyboard.

 ## Notes

-The keyboard layout in the Karabiner-Elements modification file is set up for ANSI keyboards.
-It should be easy to modify for ISO keyboards.

 It also should be compatible with many, many keyboard layouts like the ones you can choose from and switch between in System Preferences.
 For example, I use the Dvorak keyboard layout by adding the Dvorak Input Source in system preferences.
 With no modifications, this Karabiner-Elements modification still works for me.
 This is because Karabiner-Elements reads inputs, and modifies them, directly from the keyboard, before they are transformed by layouts you've applied through System Preferences (see this in action by switching to an alternate layout through System Preferences, opening Karabiner-EventViewer, and watching all your keystrokes match up with what's written on your keyboard).